zeroleaked/multisheets/README.md

 # multisheets
 A python spreadsheet parser to serialize multiple formats of bill into a database of columns of 1) telephone number and 2) monthly bill total after 10% VAT.
+Semiautomated and requires mapping by user input for every **new** table formats.
+Inputted table format mappings are saved at config.json.

 Accepts xml, html, xls, xlsx and csv with ',', '|' and ';' delimiter.